 In 2016, you performed on stage at West End Live, can you say what the experience was like?

 Appearing at West End Live was phenomenal.
 I loved the numbers that we performed from Bring It On and was lucky enough to have a solo.
 There were thousands of people watching and the energy in the crowd was so electrifying.
 Seeing other people enjoying your performance is something that gives me complete joy.
 I would love to perform there again one day.

-You’ve voiced the role of Lucy in 64 Zoo Lane, what did you enjoy about it?
+As a voiceover artist, you voiced the role of Lucy in 64 Zoo Lane, what did you enjoy most about this?

 I was only seven/eight when I recorded this.
 I loved being able to pretend to be this young girl who had so many adventures.
 I loved reading the different stories.
 Everyone on the team was very friendly and supportive.